tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

    EOF
    ```

-2. Next, create a deep packet inspection for the vote application in the vote namespace.
+2. Next, create a `DeepPacketInspection` for the vote application in the vote namespace.

    ```yaml
    kubectl apply -f - <<-EOF